 Being accused of a crime in San Diego and anywhere in the state of California is frightening enough all by itself.
-Facing accusations of rape, or any sexual abuse offense, is usually even more terrifying, however, finding out that you are being accused of a rape offense that is alleged to have occurred years ago is often the least bearable, yet it can – and often does – happen to people.
+Facing accusations of rape, sexual abuse, or any crime of a sexual nature, is usually even more terrifying.
+However, finding out that you are being accused of a rape offense that is alleged to have occurred years ago is often the least bearable, yet it can – and often does – happen to people.
 Many defendants facing these types of allegations ask the obvious question, “Can I be prosecuted for rape in California if it happened years ago?”
 Though this may appear to be a simple question, it is not.

-Rape and other sex crimes are serious offenses in the state of California that can result in serious penalties if convicted.
+Rape and other sex crimes are serious offenses in the state of California that can result in serious penalties for the defendant if convicted.
 Sex crimes, in particular, frequently do not result in an accusation until long after the alleged offense actually occurred.
-Though many sex crimes result in an immediate arrest of a suspect, not all do.
-Some crimes take months, even years, for the police to investigate before an arrest is made.
-Still other crimes don’t result in an immediate arrest because the alleged victim doesn’t come forward until a significant amount of time after the alleged crime was committed.
+In many, but not all, sex crimes a suspect is arrested immediately.
+Some sex crimes, however, take months, even years, for the police to investigate before an arrest is made.
+Still other sex crimes don’t result in an immediate arrest because the alleged victim doesn’t come forward until a significant amount of time has elapsed after the alleged crime was committed.
 This is most likely to occur in the case of sex crimes such as rape or child molestation.
 An alleged victim may not report being sexually assaulted, molested, or raped until years after the fact.
 In some cases, the victim does not come forward initially out of fear of the alleged perpetrator.
 A child victim may not come forward until he or she is an adult.
 In some situations, an alleged victim may claim that he or she repressed the memory of the attack, causing a delay in reporting the crime.